jaz303/learn/README.md

 Edit `requirements.txt` to configure additional packages to be installed with `pip`; restart the container to take effect.

-The interface is hosted at `127.0.0.1:8888` - a URL is printed at container startup including the auth token.
+The interface is hosted at `127.0.0.1:8888` - a URL is printed at container startup that includes the required auth token.